“Heaven must be a Kentucky kind of place.” Daniel Boone

 The Showstopper: Bourbon Ball Cake

-I put my twist to her recipe and created her recipe into cupcakes, topped with a Bourbon Ball of course.
+I put my twist to her recipe and created it into cupcakes, topped with a Classic Bourbon Ball of course.

 - Southern Pimento Cheese